Narven/rustwannabe/src/035-compond-types.md

 ```

-the uses a implementation block `impl` that is separated from the struct definition.
+the uses an implementation block `impl` that is separated from the struct definition.

 this would be used like this: